Maiden Lane Medical

 Multi-Specialty Group Practice located New York, NY

-As leading gynecologists in the greater New York city area, Maiden Lane Medical offers women the most advanced treatments for dysmenorrhea so they can find relief from symptoms of pain and irregular bleeding and reduce their chances for pregnancy complications.
+As leading gynecologists in the greater New York City area, Maiden Lane Medical offers women the most advanced treatments for dysmenorrhea to find relief from symptoms of pain and irregular bleeding and reduce their chances of pregnancy complications.

 What is dysmenorrhea?

 Dysmenorrhea is the clinical term for painful menstruation.